iliapnmrv/react-native-urovo/README.md

 ### openScanner

-Opens scanner instance
+Opens the scanner instance

 ### closeScanner

-Closes scanner
+Closes the scanner

 ### getParameters

-Returns key-value pair of requested parameters
+Retrieves a key-value pair object for the requested parameters

-> It is low level API that comes from Urovo itself, for most cases I recommend using the [usePropertyID](#usepropertyid) hook
+> This is a low-level API provided by Urovo.
+In most cases, it is recommended to use the [usePropertyID](#usepropertyid) hook

+#### Example

 ```ts
 import { PropertyID } from 'react-native-urovo';